Indigenous Mexican Americans

-Indigenous Mexican Americans or Mexican American Indians are American citizens who are descended from the indigenous peoples of Mexico.
+Indigenous Mexican Americans or Mexican American Indians are American citizens who culturally identify with the Indigenous peoples of Mexico.
 Indigenous Mexican-Americans usually speak an Indigenous language as their first language and may not speak either Spanish or English.
 Indigenous Mexican-Americans may or may not identify as "Hispanic" or "Latino".
 While some identify as Mexican and Indigenous, others instead solely identify with their Indigenous nation/community/culture.

 Demographics

 California is home to a large and growing population of Indigenous people of Mexican birth or descent.
 200,000 people in the state are descended from one or more of Mexico's over 60 Indigenous groups.
-Many of these Indigenous Mexican-Americans hail from the indigenous people of Oaxaca, with California being home to between 100,000 and 150,000 indigenous Oaxacans.
-50,000 are estimated to be Mixtec, an indigenous people from the La Mixteca region of Western Oaxaca and nearby portions of Puebla and Guerrero.
+Many of these Indigenous Mexican-Americans hail from the Indigenous people of Oaxaca, with California being home to between 100,000 and 150,000 Indigenous Oaxacans.
+50,000 are estimated to be Mixtec, an Indigenous people from the La Mixteca region of Western Oaxaca and nearby portions of Puebla and Guerrero.